 A public IP address lets internet resources communicate inbound to private cloud resources at a private IP address.
 The private IP address is a virtual machine or a software load balancer on your private cloud vCenter.
 The public IP address lets you expose services that are running on your private cloud to the internet.

 A resource that is associated with a public IP address always uses the public IP address for internet access.
 By default, only outbound internet access is allowed on a public IP address, and incoming traffic on the public IP address is denied.
 In order to allow inbound traffic, create a firewall rule for the public IP address with the specific port.

 Users in your organization can expose and allocate public IPs to specific nodes in their private cloud, such as VM workloads.
 The public IP address can be assigned to only one private IP address.
 The public IP address is dedicated to that private IP address until you unassign it.
 We recommend that you don't expose ESXi hosts or vCenter.

 If you want to allocate a public IP, you need to provide a name, location, or region, as well the attached local address.

-Ingress using a customer VPC network
+Ingress using your VPC network

-You can combine Cloud Load Balancing with Bring Your Own IP (BYOIP) in case you want to use your own public IP space to Google, as well as with Google Cloud Armor to help protect your applications and websites against distributed denial of service (DDOS) and web attacks such as SQL injection or cross-site scripting.
+You can combine Cloud Load Balancing with bring your own IP (BYOIP) in case you want to use your own public IP space to Google, as well as with Google Cloud Armor to help protect your applications and websites against distributed denial of service (DDOS) and web attacks such as SQL injection or cross-site scripting.

-Ingress using customer on-premises
+Ingress using your on-premises network